UK faces calls for ‘Plan B’ with virus cases high and rising

 “But at the end of the day this is a policy decision for government to make,” he told the BBC.

+A report by lawmakers released last week concluded that the British government waited too long to impose a lockdown in the early days of the pandemic, missing a chance to contain the disease and leading to thousands of unnecessary deaths.
+Critics say it is repeating that mistake.

-Last month, the prime minister said the country might need to move to a “Plan B” — reintroducing measures such as mandatory masks and bringing in vaccine passes — if cases rose so high in the fall and winter that the health system came under intense strain.
+Last month, the prime minister said the country might need to move to a “Plan B” — reintroducing measures such as mandatory masks and bringing in vaccine passes — if cases rose so high in the fall and winter that the health system came under “unsustainable” strain.

+For now, the government says it won’t change course, but will try to boost vaccination rates, with a new ad campaign and an increased number of sites outside of schools where kids can receive their shots.

 Johnson’s spokesman, Max Blain, said “we always knew the next few months would be challenging.”
 But he said the government was trying to protect “both lives and livelihoods.”